APNIC-Labs/draft-kskroll-sentinel/README.md

    If any one of the preconditions is not met, the resolver MUST NOT alter the DNS response based on the mechanism in this document.

 2.2.
-Special processing
+Special Processing

-   Responses which fullfill all of the preconditions in Section 2.1 require special processing, depending on leftmost label in the QNAME.
+   Responses which fulfil all of the preconditions in Section 2.1 require special processing, depending on leftmost label in the QNAME.

    First, the resolver determines if the numerical value of <key-tag> is